Last Updated on May 17, 2023 by Matt

 Other types of personal electric commuters

-Of course, e-scooters are not the only personal electric vehicles, even though they are the most popular at the moment.
-Over the past few decades, tech teams have developed tons of new technologies that have resulted in new unique types of electric commuters.
+Over the past few decades, tech teams have developed tons of new technologies that have resulted in new unique types of personal electric vehicles.

-While some of them never saw the huge market boom as e-scooters did, others are largely expected to be the new wave of transportation modes in the near future.
+Some of them never saw the huge market boom as e-scooters did, others are largely expected to be the new wave of transportation modes in the near future.

 Electric bikes

-E-bikes can be used manually, just like any other regular bike out there, or be driven by an electric motor.
-They have some upsides to e-scooters, mainly their well-known design (everyone has ridden a bike in their life, but not everyone has hopped on a scooter), but also their versatility, and their ability to be used effectively on an empty battery (technically, you can ride an electric scooter manually, but it’s not a pleasant experience).
+They have some upsides to e-scooters, mainly their well-known design (everyone has ridden a bike in their life), but also their versatility, and ability to be used effectively on an empty battery (you can ride an electric scooter manually, but it’s not a pleasant experience).

 Cyclists will love these commuters much more than e-scooters, as you can always ride them manually, and have a spare battery for when you are too tired on the way home.